How Good Am I at AI? An Honest Way to Find Out

 2. They Verify with a Specific Method

 Everyone says they "check AI output."
 Skilled users can describe how.
 "I cross-reference factual claims against primary sources, test code in a sandbox before using it, and flag hedging language as a review trigger" is worlds apart from "I read it over."
+This is the Critical Thinking dimension — and the 44-point average shows most people are closer to "I read it over."

 3. They Match the Tool to the Task